 “We just need to keep our distance from the Enemy Hurricane,” said Eisu.

 “We’re getting used to its gravity, that’s all!” promised Fumiko.

 Lucille wasn’t sure.
-“Bird-thing, how can we counteract the slowdown?”
+“Bird-thing, how can we counteract sluggishness when we get bigger?”

 “The bottleneck is our Hurricane Armor,” said ZAP’s bird-pilot.
-“Its merged mind is made of only a hundred pilots, and we’re spreading it thin.
-It can’t control our immense mass in a timely manner.”
+“Its merged mind has only a hundred pilots, and we’re spreading them thin.
+We can’t control our immense mass in a timely manner.”

-“So it needs more pilots?”
+“So our armor needs more pilots?”
 Lucille stared down the Enemy Hurricane advancing on them.
 “Minah.
-Any volunteers to be merged with our armor?”
+Any volunteers to be merged with our robot?”

 “That’s won’t be necessary,” said the bird-pilot.
 “We’re already producing human simulacra, remember?
 They’ll be our new Zephyrs.”

 Lucille looked at the spinning Wheel.
 “Sou da.
 We’ll add pilots to our armor as soon as we’ve made them.
 But how?
 What do we do?”